 The first scenario is the most common, followed by the second depending on how closely related the majors are.
 You can also pick a non-major area of honors.

-If you were admitted to the SHC via the Gateway or the Liberal Arts Paterno Fellows program, you are expected to write your thesis for honors in your entrance major.
+If you were admitted to the Honors College after your first year or via the Liberal Arts Paterno Fellows program, you are expected to write your thesis for honors in your entrance major.
 You do have the right to pursue honors elsewhere, for instance in a concurrent major for which you were not admitted to the SHC, but there is no guarantee of approval.